Mian Tariq Mehmood: Early life

+he was.
+He began his political career in 1996 and wasn’t really successful during the start.
+Eventually he became famous among the youth and easily won his election during 2013 Pakistan general election.
+He is brother of (Late) Mian mazhar javed who served as member of provincial assembly of Punjab.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-98 (Gujranwala-IV) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-98 (Gujranwala-IV) in the 2013 Pakistani general election.
 He received 118,832 votes and defeated Imtiaz Safdar Warraich.

 On 25 February 2018, Mehmood announced to quit PML-N for some unclear reason.
 On 27 February, he joined Pakistan Tehreek-e-Insaf (PTI) and resigned from the National Assembly.